slaclab/timechart/docs/source/ui_layout.rst

         you enter for charting.
 You can click on this button to show the Control Panel whenever it is hidden.

 #. **Hide Control Panel Button**:
-        Click on this button to hide the Control Panel and provide more space to the Graph Canvas.
+        Click on this button to hide the Control Panel and provide more space for the Graph Canvas.

 #. **Graph View Buttons**:
         Use these buttons to adjust the viewing of the graph: